the-road-to-learn-react/the-road-to-react/manuscript/react-modern/controlled-components.md

 ![](images/controlled-component.png)

-We learned about controlled components in this section, and, taking all the previous sections as learning steps into consideration, discovered another concept called **unidirectional data flow**:
+We learned about controlled components in this section.
+Taking all the previous sections as learning steps into consideration, we discovered another concept called **unidirectional data flow**:

 {title="Visualization",lang="javascript"}
 ~~~~~~~